 Who we are

 Over the past 10 years, Northwell Health’s Heart & Lung facilities have consistently ranked among the best in New York state for quality outcomes in heart and lung care.
-But we aren’t satisfied with stopping there; we’ve worked hard to become national leaders too.
-That’s why our mission and commitment to delivering quality care to the communities we serve has earned us both state and national recognitions.
+In fact, Lenox Hill Heart & Lung was recently recognized by the New York State Department of Health for being the best in New York for bypass surgery.
+But we aren’t satisfied with stopping there—we’ve worked hard to become national leaders too.
+In doing so, we haven’t just raised our standard, we’ve raised the standard of health care.

-We’re dedicated to innovation that both cures and cares, which is why Healthgrades has named several of our hospitals—including Lenox Hill Hospital, Long Island Jewish Medical Center, the Sandra Atlas Bass Heart Hospital at North Shore University Hospital, Southside Hospital, and Staten Island University Hospital—as among the top in the nation for heart care for both cardiac surgery and coronary intervention.
-This puts us among the top 10 percent of all U.S. hospitals for superior outcomes in these areas.
+At Northwell, we share our knowledge, experience and skill across the entire system to provide patients with quality care that is continually recognized as being among the nation’s best.
+That’s why Healthgrades has named so many of our hospitals—including Lenox Hill Hospital, Long Island Jewish Medical Center, the Sandra Atlas Bass Heart Hospital at North Shore University Hospital, Southside Hospital and Staten Island University Hospital—as among the top in the nation for heart care for both cardiac surgery and coronary intervention.
+This puts us among the top 10% of all U.S. hospitals for superior outcomes in these areas.

-Northwell Health performs more thoracic surgery than any other health system in the New York area—and more than 90 percent of our lung surgeries are performed with minimally invasive techniques for faster, better and quicker recovery.
+Northwell Health performs more thoracic surgery than any other health system in the New York area—which means we have more experience than anyone—and more than 94% of our lung surgeries are performed with minimally invasive techniques for faster, better and quicker recovery.
 We are also the first health system in the country to receive the Network of Excellence in Robotic Surgery designation from Surgical Review Corporation (SRC), and as a health system, we perform more robotic thoracic surgeries to treat lung cancer than some of our top competitors—just a few examples of our commitment to providing the best outcomes for our patients.

 From minimally invasive lung surgery to heart transplantation and everything in between, you can rest assured that when you’re with us, your heart is in the best hands.